Skip to main content

 1. The AASB’s working language is English but published materials are provided in both English and French.
 The AASB receives and considers comment letters in either language on its published proposals.

-2. All public AASB material is published simultaneously in both English and French versions.
+2. All public AASB material is published simultaneously in English and French.

 3. The AASB adopts and applies policies for the translation of published materials to ensure high quality.